Oneil is a design specification language for rapid, comprehensive system modeling.

 The parameter assignment can either be a value (independent) or an equation (dependent).

 Value assignments can specify a single value or a minimum and maximum value separated by a pipe.
-These values use numbers, math constants, or in the case of discrete values, they can also use a set of word characters.
+These values use numbers, math constants, or discrete values, which are strings wrapped in single quotes (').

 Window count: n_w = 20